Menu

 • Energy efficiency

-Another leading advantage to LED lighting is its energy-efficient performance.
+Another leading advantage of LED lighting is its energy-efficient performance.
 LEDs utilize less energy for light production compared to traditional bulbs.
-As a result, using LEDs can effectively decrease your electricity bill, making them a beneficial investment.
+As a result, using LEDs can effectively decrease your energy bill, making it a beneficial investment.

 Small Scale Changes